knives-knife/Virtual-Pantry-App/README.md

    - The ViewRecipeGUI will display the recipes's name at the top of the screen
    - The ViewRecipeGUI will display the description under the description label
    - The ViewRecipeGUI will display a list of ingredients under the ingredients label
-   - When the add item to shopping list button is clicked, if an item is selected in the list, the selected item is added to the Account's shopping list
+   - When the add item to shopping list button is clicked, if an item is selected in the list, the selected item is added to the Account's shopping list (Not implemented)

-    **Note: not implemented yet